-Who will make decisions if you are ill or if you lose capacity?
+Lasting Powers of Attorney – choose who will make decisions if you are ill or if you lose capacity

 A Lasting Power of Attorney is a legal document which allows you to appoint people you know as attorneys to make decisions for you should you become unable to do so yourself.
 There are two types of Lasting Powers of Attorney: one which covers financial decisions and the other for decisions about health and care.